ponchofiesta/bffextract-rs/README.md

 ## Limitations

-- Decompression of compressed files is very slow.
 - Empty folders are not extracted.
 Currently only files are extracted and their parent folders are created implicitly.